 To know what God has to say about you and how He relates to you, you must know what He says about you.
 The only way you can know this is by being filled with His Word.
 First you must be filled with the written word of God.
 Then by His grace He fills us with the Living Word by the indwelling of the Holy Spirit.
 Then we know and are convinced of the New Creation that only God can bring about is evident in our lives.
 It is no longer I who lives, but Christ lives in me.

 Because of this, we can no longer call ourselves a “sinner”.
 Because to do that would be making the Holy Spirit of God a sinner.
 It would be making “Christ in you” a sinner.
 We would be declaring “unclean” that which God has declared “clean”.

 How could we come boldly before the Throne of Grace if we acknowledge sin in our lives?
 We could not.
 So, it is by grace, through faith, that we declare that “we are the righteousness of God by faith in Christ Jesus.”
 He, Who knew no sin became sin for me that I might be the righteousness of God in Him.”

 Do not fall for the lie of satan that says, “We are sinners saved by grace,” or “I am a sinner saved by grace.”
 You are either a “sinner” or you are “saved by grace”.

 Give glory to God by acknowledging His amazing grace and its work in your life.
 Do not exalt your piety by exalting your false humility.
+No longer claim the title, ” sinners saved by grace”, but rather the righteousness of God in Christ Jesus.
 God will not share His glory with anyone.

 He loves you and has paid the full price for your redemption from sin.
 Exalt Him by receiving His righteousness which was bought by the blood of Jesus.